Thursday, December 19, 2024

 I pushed myself, spent late nights and weekends in the company or local law school library or at my desk doing legal and basic chemistry research, pouring over documents, editing and re-editing my work, convinced that at any moment my boss would figure out that I had no idea what I was doing.
 In retrospect, my first year of practice was the steepest learning curve I have ever encountered.
 I persevered, worked hard and long hours, did my job, did it well, and built confidence as I started to receive positive feedback.

-Once I had a year’s experience in the corporate law department, I sought out opportunities in a Monsanto commercial operating company law group.
+Once I had a year’s experience in the corporate law department, I sought out opportunities in a Monsanto commercial agricultural operating company law group.
 Once on board there I found my fit with highly educated Ph.D. research chemists, MBAs, and a highly motivated and loyal workforce, many of whom had been with the company for 25-30 years and were extremely loyal and proud of the company.
-I continued to spend nights and weekends learning the chemicals produced, marketing and production plans, and the applicable laws and regulations.
+I continued to spend nights and weekends learning the pesticides produced, marketing and production plans, and the applicable laws and regulations.
 And most importantly I became part of project teams involved with complex and multi-million dollar issues.
 I dedicated my time and effort to networking with the team and supporting members to humbly build trust and accomplish company goals.

-A week before I left Monsanto, I had accepted a position as Vice President, Legal of a waste disposal company in Indianapolis.
+A week before I left Monsanto, I had accepted a position as Vice President, Legal of Heritage Eviromental Services, a waste disposal company in Indianapolis.
 By default, I inherited the personnel department head job which I did but never truly embraced.
 After managing several emotional cases as HR head, I knew I wanted to do something else.
 After a year and a half, I was downsized again in another cost-cutting measure, although I was glad to leave.

 Amid this career challenge, I went to a 3-day Marianst retreat location on the Mississippi River followed by a week’s retreat at a Trappist monastery in Ava, Missouri.
 After much soul searching, and a telephone call offering me a position as an environmental attorney for Georgia-Pacific Corporation in Atlanta, Georgia, I accepted the position and worked at G-P in Atlanta from 1998-2002.